robert-westenberger/knowledgebase/real-estate/property-managers.md

 - Automatic renewals
 - Authority to spend unlimited amounts on repairs.
 There should be a threshhold.
 - Vague definition of "emergency".
 It should mean situations involving imminent property damage, habitability, health or safety.
+- Management fees based on rent due.
+It should be % of rent actually collected.

 # Questions to Ask